 FFBC supports collaboration in the non-profit and charitable sectors and accepts collaborative applications submitted by an eligible Black Collaborative Lead.
 Collaborative applications include a collaborative agreement, which details the collaborative members, the project purpose, the working arrangement of the collaborative, and the roles and responsibilities of each collaborative member.

-Please refer to FFBC’s required Collaborative Agreement Template, located on the FFBC website.
+Please refer to FFBC’s required Collaborative Agreement Template.

 Collaborative application: A collaborative of two or more organizations with a well-defined relationship applying for funding of a project in which the organizations will work together to achieve a common goal.

 Political activity: Activities carried out to support or oppose any political party, elected representative, or candidate for public office.

 Flow-through funding: Funding that will be reallocated to a third-party organization.

 Organizations with limited affiliations: Organizations that meet the needs of specific populations, including youth or seniors’ groups, cultural associations and legions.

 Religious entities: Organizations established for the observation of religious beliefs, including churches, temples, mosques and synagogues.